 Switching energy providers

-Economy 7 is an electricity plan or tariff that charges 2 different prices for the electricity you use.
-The price charged depends on when you use the electricity – a bit like peak time and off-peak phone calls.
-You also need a special electricity meter capable of measuring 2 different rates.
+Economy 7 is a time-of-use electricity tariff that charges 2 different prices for the electricity you use.
+The price charged depends on when you use the electricity – a bit like peak time and off-peak phone calls, that's why the tariff is called “time-of-use”.

 It’s called Economy 7 because you get 7 hours of cheaper electricity every night.
-The price you pay at night might be 50% less than the daytime rate.
+The price you pay at night could be up to 50% less than the daytime rate.

-However, during the day you’re likely to pay a lot more for your electricity than you might on a standard fixed or variable tariff.
+However, during the day you’re likely to pay a lot more for your electricity than you might on a normal fixed or variable tariff.

-In Scotland, Economy 7 is known as ‘white meters’ because the meters supplied by energy companies are white.
+In Scotland, Economy 7 meters are known as ‘white meters’ because the meters supplied by energy companies are white.

 The easiest way to tell if you’re on Economy 7 is to check your bill.
-If you’re being charged 2 different prices for the electricity you use, then you’re on Economy 7.
+If your supplier is charging 2 different prices for the electricity you use, then you’re on Economy 7.

 The 2 rates might be labelled ‘low’ and ‘normal/high’ or ‘day’ and ‘night’.
 Your meter might also have these rates labelled on it.